Dodgers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 39 of the 67 games they were the moneyline favorite this season (58.2%).
+- The Dodgers have a 40-28 record in games they were listed as the moneyline favorite (winning 58.8% of those games).

-- Los Angeles has gone 7-4 when it has played as moneyline favorites with odds of -225 or shorter (63.6% winning percentage).
+- Los Angeles has gone 7-3 (winning 70% of its games) when playing as moneyline favorites of -250 or shorter.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!